Skip to main content

 disconnectTimeoutClose connection due to inactivity60000

-autoReconnectConnection will be opened automatically on send if it is closed.
-Otherwise, an existing open connection will be used.
-Our server closes the connection automatically after 1 minute of inactivity.true
+autoReconnectIf the current connection is closed, automatically re-open it on send.
+If this does not occur, an existing open connection is used.
+The server closes the connection automatically after 1 minute of inactivity.true

 SessionToken